Top 5 Amsterdam ‘Cattractions’

 Kattencafe Kopjes Amsterdam

 Cat lovers will be no stranger to the concept of cat cafes, where visitors can enjoy a cappuccino in the company of lots of lovely mogs.
 But did you know that Amsterdam has now followed in the paw prints of Tokyo, New York and London with the opening of its first ever cat café?
-Thanks to a successful crowdfunding scheme by cat-loving entrepreneur Lenny Popelier, the Kattencafe Kopjes opened its doors in April 2015 with the help of eight beautiful rescue cats, and now provides a tranquil home for said felines as well as a relaxing environment for a coffee, spot of lunch or cake.
+Thanks to a successful crowdfunding scheme by cat-loving entrepreneur Lenny Popelier, the Kattencafe Kopjes now provides a tranquil home for beautiful rescue cats as well as a relaxing environment for a coffee, spot of lunch or cake.
 Combining chic scandi-design with lots of stimulating apparatus for the cats to climb, perch on and explore, Kopjes is a lovely space for humans and cats alike, and leads us to wonder why we’d ever go anywhere else for coffee.
-Oh, we should add that there’s a cover charge of three euros per person, which goes towards the cats’ food and wellbeing.
+Oh, we should add that there’s a cover charge of three euros per person, which goes towards the cats’ care.
 Kopjes Cat Café, Amsterdam Oud-West

 Cat credentials: 5/5.
 Cat contact practically guaranteed, plus the chance to order a ‘cattuccino’ as though it’s the most normal thing in the world.